 The Nerf Rival series was first announced in 2015, with the Apollo XV-700 and the Zeus MXV-1200 being the first blasters in that series.

-A new ammo type was designed specifically for the Rival series.
 These High-Impact Rounds are not darts.
 Instead, they are small yellow balls with dimples, similar to what golf balls look like.

 Naming Convention